ufz/ogs/web/content/docs/processes/heat-transport/HEAT_TRANSPORT_BHE/index.md

 +++
 date = "2019-11-21T12:00:13+01:00"
-title = "Heat_Transport_BHE"
+title = "HEAT_TRANSPORT_BHE"
 author = "Wanlong Cai, Haibing Shao" weight = 1

+[menu.docs]
+name = "Process-dependent configuration" identifier = "processes" weight = 5
+post = "Get more insight into process-specific configurations."
 +++

-## Description of process Heat_Transport_BHE
+## Description

 Borehole heat exchangers (BHE) are widely applied in Ground Source Heat Pump (GSHP) systems to explore geothermal energy for building heating and cooling purposes.
 There are more and more engineering companies starting to use simulation tools for the performance evaluation and design of GSHP projects.\
 For OGS-6, it allows the users to simulate the subsurface and soil temperature evolution induced by BHE and operation performance of BHE coupled heat pump.

 ## Mathematical framework

-This part aims to give an explanation of the mathematical framework in configuring the Heat_Transport_BHE process provided in OpenGeoSys.
+This part aims to give an explanation of the mathematical framework in configuring the `HEAT_TRANSPORT_BHE` process provided in OpenGeoSys.
 The numerical method implemented in OGS-6 is the so-called double-continuum finite element method (`DC-FEM`).
 This approach was originally proposed by Al-Khoury et al. (2010) and extended by Diersch et al. (2011a; 2011b).
 It was then implemented in OpenGeoSys by Shao et al. (2016).
 This modelling approach has the following assumptions.

 * The subsurface is considered to be a 3D continuum, while the BHE is represented by 1D line elements as the second continuum.
 * The heat transfer between different BHE components is simulated by the Capacity-Resistance-Model (CaRM) in analogy to the electrical circuits.